 CONCLUSION

-The objective of this work was to characterize the physicochemical and mineralogical properties of Kombé clay materials in order to understand their properties and evaluate their potential practical applications.
+The objective of this work was to characterize the physicochemical and mineralogical properties of Kombé clay materials to understand their properties and evaluate their potential practical applications.

 The results of the grain size analysis reveal that the Kombé material has a clayey texture with a composition of 52% clay, 18% silt, and 30% sand.
 Atterberg limits indicate that this material is plastic, with a plasticity index of 27%.
 These two results combined demonstrate that this material can be used in traditional and structural ceramics.